The Ultimate 2 Week Colombia Itinerary: The Coast, Coffee Triangle + Beyond!

 How We Structured This Itinerary for Colombia

-You’ll notice that we have only budgeted for 11 days in this itinerary, shaving off three days.
+You’ll notice that we have only budgeted for 11 days in this itinerary, shaving off 3 of the 14 days.

 Rather than calculate a 14 day Colombia itinerary, then, we left a few days off to count as “travel days”.

-These will most likely apply between Santa Marta and Medellin (we highly recommend a flight here), between Medellin and Salento, and between Salento and flying home (likely from Medellin).
+These will most likely apply between Santa Marta and Medellin (we highly recommend taking a flight here), between Medellin and Salento, and between Salento and flying home.

 The Ultimate 2 Weeks in Colombia Itinerary